ID of channel that received a message

 flespi MQTT channel protocol by Gurtam is used to receive messages directly from MQTT broker.

 Expected MQTT message payload should be a valid JSON object or an array with objects.
 Each message should be identified by an ident value either placed into the message JSON payload or into the topic of the incoming message.
 In the first case, you can set another field to use as an ident in the channel configuration.
 In the second case, you can use a specific topic component as an ident value.

 Other JSON object attributes like "timestamp", "position.latitude", "position.longitude" are optional.
 Check other protocols for suggested attribute names and values.
 The value of "timestamp" property (if present) should be a number with Unix time, or UTC time string in full ISO 8601 format (YYYY-MM-DDThh:mm:ss).
-You may configure custom parameters conversion scheme in the channel configuration.
+You can now declare a custom naming scheme for the parameters in the MQTT message thus making it possible to adapt the naming notation to any format preferable for your project.

 To use flespi MQTT broker as a central hub between IoT devices, smart sensors or custom platforms publishers and channel subscriber, follow these steps: